 To get in touch with The Colliders, email TheColliders at Yahoo dot Com (that's a clickable link).

-The Colliders' 7-Song EP is out!
-"A Difficult Girl" features seven original songs written and performed by The Colliders.
+2011's "A Difficult Girl" featured seven original songs written and performed by The Colliders.

 Click on the image to go to CD Baby, where you can buy "A Difficult Girl."